-The Authority reviews its fees charges and levies on a three-yearly basis.
-The last review was approved by government 2011 and came into force in 2012.
-The fees, charges and levies are set by way of regulation, under the empowering authority of the Civil Aviation Act.
+The Authority reviews its fees charges and levies by why of a triennial funding review (TFR).
+The last review was approved by Government in 2011 and came into force in 2012.
+The fees, charges and levies are set by way of regulation, under the empowering authority of the Civil Aviation Act 1990.
 In essence, the Act provides for the cost of the Authority's regulatory and security services activity to be recovered from those who are considered to benefit from the service delivered.

-Cabinet agreed to a 'first principles' approach for reviewing the CAA's funding in 2014.
+Cabinet agreed to a 'first principles' approach for the CAA's most recent TFR in in 2014.
 This was to address concerns raised by civil aviation system participants that the last review resulted in unfair or unwarranted changes to fees, charges and levies.
 These concerns were expressed through various means including the media, general complaints and an unsuccessful complaint to the Regulations Review Committee.